--Any of the formatting options in the third row of the editor may be used in moderation when creating content.
-The ‘Styles’ drop-down should not be used when creating content.
-Instead, you can choose from the box next to the styles.
-The ‘heading’ styles (3-6) within this drop-down should be used to increase the size of text for titles, headings, section names, etc. Heading 1 should never be used, and Heading 2 is reserved for the title of the content.
+-Any of the formatting options in the top row of the editor may be used in moderation when creating content.
+To alter the font-size, you can choose from the styles drop-down, which defaults to Paragraph.
+The ‘heading’ styles (2-6) within this drop-down should be used to increase the size of text for titles, headings, section names, etc. Heading 1 should never be used, since it is reserved for the title of the content.
 It is important to remember (for accessibility purposes) that heading styles are to be nested, and should not be skipped.
 For example, it is not appropriate to skip from Heading 3 to Heading 5 without a Heading 4.

 -The default font for the website is Arial, and web pages hosted at dccweb.wpengine.com should not attempt to alter this.
 Other fonts may be used in images and PDFs, but Serif fonts should be avoided.
 Font sizes and colors should not be modified in normal text content.
 To avoid unwanted formatting, it is advisable to click the ‘Remove Format’ button when pasting text from another program, such as Microsoft Word.

--If possible, all text content should be displayed as an XHTML web page.
+-If possible, all text content should be displayed as an HTML web page.
 PDF’s should be used sparingly, and other file formats such as Microsoft formats (.doc, .xls, .ppt, etc.) should not be used.
 The preferred image format is for photographic style images is JPG.
 Logos and images with a small number of colors should generally use the PNG format.
 When you upload images to the website, it will create several resized version for you which are appropriately sized for display within our website.
 Additionally, ensure that all images have ‘alt’ text specified to comply with ADA guidelines.

 -Do not use the ‘target’ attribute to open a link in a new window.
 Do not change the color of links, and do not use red or blue for normal text to avoid confusing visitors about what is a click-able link, and what is not.
-If you are linking to something on our website, do not use the full address, only include what is after the .edu portion.
-Example: /content/awesome-article-about-jack
+When inserting a link, you can search through all the content on the website via the pop-up dialog that appears.

 - Use gimmicky features like scrolling marquees, blinking text, and visible “hit” counters.